Business Class flights to Bangkok

 Where to stay in Bangkok

 The standard of hotels in Thailand is high; Bangkok has many very luxurious hotels at more affordable rates than you’d find in Western Europe.
-The Banyan Tree Bangkok boasts an incredible rooftop bar called Vertigo, which is perfect for a special occasion as it offers panoramic views of the glittering Bangkok skyline.
+If you miss being in the clouds after your business class flight to Bangkok, then the Banyan Tree Bangkok boasts an incredible rooftop bar called Vertigo, which is perfect for a special occasion as it offers panoramic views of the glittering Bangkok skyline.

 The Amari Watergate is also fantastic, offering a prime location in the heart of the Pratunam neighbourhood in downtown Bangkok.
 Book one of the Executive Club rooms and you’ll have access to the Executive Lounge, where you can enjoy a complimentary breakfast buffet as well as a selection of juices, coffees, teas and early evening cocktails that are served throughout the day.